Code of Conduct

 a) require discontinuance of the private activity creating the conflict;

-b) make recommendations to the Lieutenant Governor in Counsel with respect to actions that should be taken.
+b) make recommendations to the Lieutenant Governor in Council with respect to actions that should be taken.